dmotz/trystero/README.md

 import {joinRoom} from 'trystero'
 ```

-By default this uses the torrent strategy; to use a different one just deep
+By default, the [BitTorrent strategy](#strategy-comparison) is used.
+To use a
-import like so (your bundler should handle including only relevant code):
+different one just deep import like so (your bundler should handle including
+only relevant code):

 ```javascript
 import {joinRoom} from 'trystero/firebase'